 Check your cupboards and only put down what you need for the week on the list.
 If you want to cook Spaghetti Bolognese on Saturday, do you already have a tin of tomatoes in the cupboard?
 No need to buy pasta sauce for the mince!

 There are loads of cheap and easy recipes online and meal plan ideas that help you use up all the ingredients you buy.
 Look at these before you write your shopping list and meal plan.
 Can you finish over the broccoli from Monday night’s sausage & mash it with quick stir fry on Thursday?

 Timing your shop

-Not going shopping hungry and sticking to the list have been key tips on keeping your spend low for years, but also looking at the day you go shopping can help.
+Not going shopping hungry and sticking to the list have been key tips on keeping your spending low for years, but also looking at the day you go shopping can help.
 Can you work into your week a better day/time so you have time to write the list and meal plan?
 And sticking to doing the household shop once a week, can help reduce “I only popped in for a few bits” shops that cost £20+!

 The Freezer is your friend

 When doing the weekly shop buy enough bread and milk for the week.
 Milk normally has a week’s date on it and can be kept in the fridge.
-If you are low on space milk can be frozen and taken out when its needed.
-You can also put bread in the freezer and take it out half way through the week.
-This can help stop you popping into the shop for bread and makes sure you have fresh bread for the week.
+If you are low on space milk can be frozen and taken out when needed.
+You can also put bread in the freezer and take it out halfway through the week.
+This can help stop you from popping into the shop for bread and makes sure you have fresh bread for the week.
 Don’t panic if you forget to take it out the night before you need it, bread can be defrosted in the microwave in 5-10 seconds!

 When low on time and energy cooking from frozen, fish or chicken with oven chips can be just as easy and takes the same time to cook as getting a takeaway delivered.
 Having a backup dinner like this in your freezer can also stop you popping the shop for dinner that night.